proto-Lightspeed: a high-speed, ultra-low read noise imager on the Magellan Clay Telescope: Mechanical and Electrical Design

 The top side of the upper breadboard hosts most of proto-Lightspeed's electronic components.
 A Kaya Instruments KY-FEXT-II-D converts the four CoaXPress outputs of the ORCA-Quest 2 camera to four LC duplex fibers.
 Two Zaber X-MCC4 controllers drive the two stepper motors and three linear stages.
 A LabJack T4 sends transistor-transitor logic (TTL) signals to a Uniblitz ED12DSS controller to open and close the shutter.
 A Raspberry Pi single-board computer connects via USB to the Birger RF lens controller and the ZWO filter wheel.
 Fiber converters from Meinberg USA (one CON/FO/TTL-2/HS and one CON/TTL/FO/HS) connect to two timing ports on the ORCA-Quest 2 camera, yielding a single LC duplex fiber.
 A 16-plug CyberPower PDU41003 power distribution unit (PDU) powers all components.
 The PDU, LabJack, X-MCC4s, and Raspberry Pi are connected to a Maple Systems MS1-M08G managed ethernet switch.

 A cooling system channels cold air across the electronic components and supplies fresh air to the fans and thermo-electric coolers (TECs) of the ORCA-Quest 2 camera.
 Simple cardboard pieces define airflow channels over the electric components and cordon the air around the camera from the rest of the instrument interior, as shown in Fig.~\ref{fig:on_telescope}b.
 There is a spacing of $\approx 1$~in between the top breadboard and the rotator plate, allowing efficient air supply to the camera.
 At the end of the instrument, a heat exchanger cools the circulating air with glycol supplied by the observatory.
 Air is pulled through the air channels and past the heat exchanger by four Noctua NF-A12x25 PWM fans.
 With this system, the ORCA-Quest 2 camera maintains its nominal operating temperature of $-20^\circ$C even when reading at its maximum frame rate for extended periods.
+For all observations in a five-night commissioning campaign in December 2025 (summer for the southern hemisphere), the sensor temperature remained steady at $-20^\circ$C.

 An Ethernet cable, power cable, five LC duplex fibers, and the glycol cooling lines exit the instrument and are firmly affixed at the optical axis on an aluminum ``hitch," preventing stress during rotation, as shown in Fig.~\ref{fig:on_telescope}a.
 We use existing fiber connections on the NasE platform to pass data and timing information to and from the camera.
 The instrument extends $\approx 1$~m from the NasE port, with width and height (excluding the rotator plate) of 48~cm and 75~cm, respectively.
 Including the interface plate, the total mass of the instrument is $\approx 160$~kg.